Hella all, Lora here for Gypsy Soul laser Cuts! This ladies origins are a mystery, but she had to come from somewhere....

 I primed the cabinet door and cut up the trees and played with various configurations until I found one that looked good to me.

-After the paper dried, I used the center piece from the Arch Top Triptych as a template and lightly drew around the edge of the frame.
-I used this pencil mark as a guide for where to place my tree branches.
+the paper dried, I used the center piece from the Arch Top Triptych as a

 I glued them down and added a coat of matte medium and let it dry thoroughly.